NVIDIAGameWorks/KickstartRT/README.md

 ## 4. License

 This project is under the MIT License, see the LICENSE.txt file for details.
 Also, you may need to check licenses for dependent components.
+All contributors will need to sign for NVDIIA Contribution License Agreement, which can be done with GitHub actions when submitting a pull request.